 |81||82.4 +/- 0.8||47||N/A||1|

 |84||82.9 +/- 0.3||148||84.7 +/- 0.5||99|

 |85||83.2 +/- 0.7||32||84.7 +/- 0.5||53|

-The exception – 82-rated squads – has a natural explanation: A closer look at the sample sheets reveals that 82-rated matches pre patch are found last in that pre patch data set, whereas 82-rated matches played after the patch are found first in the post patch dataset.
-Hence, it would appear that all matches played with 82-rated squads were played close to each other time-wise.
-Therefore, the average opponent rating didn’t differ between those two measurements.
+82-rated squads appear to stand out as an exception, but that has a natural explanation: A closer look at the sample sheets reveals that 82-rated matches pre patch were played close to each other, meaning that the average opposing squad ratings didn’t differ singificantly between those two measurements.